hr991117/healthcare_analysis/README.md

     cd healthcare-data-patient-wait-list
     ```

-3. Open the Power BI report file (`powerbi/Main.pbix`) in Power BI Desktop.
+3. Open the Power BI report file (`Main.pbix`) in Power BI Desktop.

 4. If necessary, update the data source settings to point to the location of your dataset files.